 where ωz is the percentage of (additional) undistributed profits of firms.

-[A.3] Production firms (capital)
+[A.3] Production Firms (Capital)

 Firms need fixed capital (in addition to labour and circulating capital inputs) to produce.
 It is assumed that each industry has its own capital requirement.
 The target stock of fixed capital, expressed in real terms, is therefore: